Skiedlmao/SafeSSer-2.0/README.md

 ## Usage
 click on the start service button, and start your services.
+(AFTER THE MOST RECENT UPOADTE, IT WILL TURN ON EVERYTHING AUTOMATICALLY ON LAUNCH.)

 ![image](https://github.com/user-attachments/assets/20cddde2-23e0-4c91-8956-f5ff7e46cac2)
+^ Outdated, there is a new ui now.

 ## Contact
 For any questions or feedback, please contact me discord: **sk_ied**